Episode 65 – Top ideas To Be More Active Without Effort

 Take public transport for your own convenience.
 This will not only free up your time for other activities such as podcasts, it’ll also give you an opportunity for more physical activity as you’ll be walking to and from the bus, train or jeepney.
 This is also better than sitting in a car for long periods of time.

 Constant movement is necessary to keep young, fit, and healthy.
 Combine a few of these tips today – modify your space, interact with kids, do the chores and get active at work.
 Remember small changes create lasting results when you commit to them.
-Keep moving!
+It’s time to be more active without effort today!

 - Chek, P. (2009) How to Eat, Move and Be Healthy!